cchurch/api-docs/source/includes/_api_action.md

 This service defines several macro actions that can be attached to devices.
 These are convenience functions.
 The same functionality provided herein can also be accomplished via individual setting calls.
 Most actions can be scheduled to occur now or at some point in the future

-Given the macro nature and the number of devices and operations that may occur, so long as the arguments are correct, the service will return success status code regardless of the result on each individual device.
+Given the macro nature and the number of devices and operations that may occur, as long as the arguments are correct, the service will return success status code regardless of the result on each individual device.
 The application should monitor the vent stream to determine success or failure of the action on a device to device basis

 <!--===================================================================-->
 ## Turn All Cameras On